ultimateai/Blog/_posts/2024-05-16-enhancing-e2e-testing-efficiency.markdown

 author: "Adekunle Johnson"
 ---

-In the early days of Ultimate, our testing tool was a paid AI solution used to manage suites, quickly anchor automated test and enable schedule and on-demand executions.
+In the early days of Ultimate, our testing tool was a paid AI solution used to manage suites, quickly anchor automated tests and enable schedule and on-demand executions.
 As we grew, we knew this was not the tool to meet our demands and also we were not deriving the expected value from this solution.
-Each features such as adding more browsers comes at a cost, other common challenges includes:
+Each features such as adding more browsers comes at an extra cost, other common challenges includes:

-Execution Time: As our application expands so do the number of test cases increases, leading to longer execution times.
-In most cases, it took an average of 25 mins for execution of our full suites.
+Execution Time: As our application expands so do the number of test cases, leading to longer execution times.
+In most cases, it takes an average of 25 mins for execution of our full suites.

 Resource Utilization: Having concurrent execution put a strain on resources and causes test executions to hang or terminate especially with browser automation